josmar-crwdstffng/angular/aio/content/guide/router-tutorial-toh.md

 The `CrisisService.getCrisis()` method returns an observable in order to prevent the route from loading until the data is fetched.

-If it doesn't return a valid `Crisis`, then return an empty `Observable`, cancel the previous in-progress navigation to the `CrisisDetailComponent`, and navigate the user back to the `CrisisListComponent`.
+If it does not return a valid `Crisis`, then return an empty `Observable`, cancel the previous in-progress navigation to the `CrisisDetailComponent`, and navigate the user back to the `CrisisListComponent`.
 The updated resolver service looks like this:

 <code-example header="src/app/crisis-center/crisis-detail-resolver.service.ts" path="router/src/app/crisis-center/crisis-detail-resolver.service.ts"></code-example>